Factbox: Likely candidates to replace Bernanke at Fed in 2014

 A former professor at the University of California, Berkeley, Yellen has high standing among other academics.
 She began her career as an assistant professor at Harvard University in the early 1970s before shifting over to the Fed.

+Ferguson, 61, is chief executive officer of TIAA-CREF, which manages retirement funds for many U.S. schools and hospitals.
+A Harvard-educated economist and lawyer who was Fed vice chairman from 1999 to 2006, Ferguson was regarded within the Fed as a very smart and thorough policymaker.
+His appointment would be historical: He would be the first African-American to chair the U.S. central bank.

-Kohn, who retired as Fed vice chair in 2010 after 40 years at the central bank, is a respected economist who would be viewed as a very safe pair of hands at the Fed, if he could be persuaded to return to public office.
+Kohn, who retired as Fed vice chairman in 2010 after 40 years at the central bank, is a respected economist who would be viewed as a safe nominee if he could be persuaded to return to public office.

-Obama publicly named him as one of the candidates he is considering.

-People who have worked with Kohn have the utmost respect for his ability and think he would make an excellent choice, but they wonder if he really wants to take on such a grueling job.

 Before taking a Fed board seat, Kohn, 70, was a top staff lieutenant to then-Chairman Alan Greenspan.
 He is now an external member of the Bank of England’s Financial Policy Committee, which sets broad guidelines for the British financial system, and a senior fellow at the Brookings Institution, a Washington think tank.